-- Have at least a Bachelor's Degree in Social Work, Psychology, Education, or a human services field related to Social Work, Psychology or Education or at least a Bachelor's Degree in another field and 3 or more years' experience directly supporting individuals with ASD in the community; - •Complete required training developed by BSASP for SSD: Systematic Skill Building services for people with autism spectrum disorders. - •Complete standard ODP required orientation and annual training. - •If transporting participants, have a valid driver's license and automobile insurance.
+• Have at least a Bachelor's Degree in Social Work, Psychology, Education, or a human services field related to Social Work, Psychology or Education or at least a Bachelor's Degree in another field and 3 or more years' experience directly supporting individuals with ASD in the community;

+•Complete required training developed by BSASP for SSD: Systematic Skill Building services for people with autism spectrum disorders.

+•If transporting participants, have a valid driver's license and automobile insurance.